muziejus/javascripting-english-major/_chapters/collections.md

 ---
-chapter-no: 5
+chapter-no: 3
-title: Collections of Data
+title: Collections and Control
-summary: Arrays / `Object`s / Methods / Strings as arraylike things
+summary: `Object`s / Arrays / Control flow / If statements
 ---

 “Data,” you may recall, is a plural.
 Just like “bacteria” is a collection of